ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 Unavailable actors
 ----------------------

-When an actor can't accept method calls, a ``ray.get`` on the method's returned return object reference may raise ``ActorUnavailableError``.
+When an actor can't accept method calls, a ``ray.get`` on the method's returned object reference may raise ``ActorUnavailableError``.
 This exception indicates the actor isn't accessible at the moment, but may recover after waiting and retrying.
 Typical cases include:

 - The actor is restarting.
-For example, it's waiting for resources or running the class constructor in the restarting.
+For example, it's waiting for resources or running the class constructor during the restart.
-- The actor is experiencing transient network issues, like connection breaks.
+- The actor is experiencing transient network issues, like connection outages.
-- The actor is dead but the death hasn't yet been reported to the system.
+- The actor is dead, but the death hasn't yet been reported to the system.

 Actor method calls are at-most-once execution.
 When a ``ray.get()`` call raises the ``ActorUnavailableError`` exception, there's no guarantee on whether the actor executed the task or not.
 If the method has side effects, they may or may not